-It’s been forty years since CBS’ Dallas, in its sophomore 1978-79 season, moved to Friday nights and started its run as the highest-rated TV series of the first half of the 1980s.
+It’s been over forty years since CBS’ Dallas, in its sophomore 1978-79 season, moved to Friday nights and started its run as the highest-rated TV series of the first half of the 1980s.
 It’s also been about a year since I looked at Dallas’s premiere miniseries/season (time flies here at the high-flying Drunk TV offices).
 So…it’s high time this site hits another “unique visitors” gusher—here’s our Dallas season two appreciation of the horniest, back-stabbin’-est, power-hungriest, double-dealin’-est drama to ever cross the airwaves.

 By Paul Mavis

 I don’t think I can add anything to my season one love letter to Dallas, at least in terms of a broad overlook of the thematic aims of the series (why don’t you read it here and get wise, fella?).
 So let’s just jump right into the first full (24 one-hour episodes) season of Dallas.